lewagon/data-engineering-setup/_partials/ubuntu_ansible_part1.md

   libyaml = True
 ```

-If not, raise a ticket with a teacher.
+❗ If not, raise a ticket with a teacher.

 ### Ansible Playbook 1

-If everything looks ok, lets create a folder and download the ansible files:
+Create a folder and download the ansible files:

 ```bash
 mkdir -p ~/vm-ansible-setup/playbooks